Backed up? Here’s how to get things moving again

-The silly season might be over, but that doesn’t mean our digestive system got the memo.
+The summer holiday season might be over, but that doesn’t mean our digestive system got the memo.
 If you’re experiencing constipation or a change in bowel habits, that’s perfectly normal after an indulgent period.
 Here, we explain what’s going on in your body—plus, how to get things moving again.

-Why Constipation & Bloating Are Common At Christmas Time
+Why Constipation & Bloating Are Common After Social Seasons

-If you’re prone to constipation, you might find it harder to stay regular during the festive season.
-(Ever heard of the phrase ‘jingle bowels’?)
+If you’re prone to constipation, you might find it harder to stay regular during the social season.

 “This happens due to changes in your diet and routine,” explains The Beauty Chef’s resident Customer Service Advisor & Naturopath Jessie Hoeschle.
-“Around Christmas time, we often reach for foods we wouldn’t usually eat, consume larger portions than usual, drink more alcohol and eat at irregular times—all of which can put stress on the digestive system.”
+“During social periods, we often reach for foods we wouldn’t usually eat, consume larger portions than usual, drink more alcohol and eat at irregular times—all of which can put stress on the digestive system.”

-The Beauty Chef’s 14-day Cleanse & Reset Program is a great way to hit reset on your digestive system and nourish your gut at any time of the year—but especially during January.
+The Beauty Chef’s 14-day Cleanse & Reset Program is a great way to hit reset on your digestive system and nourish your gut at any time of the year—but especially after indulgent periods.
 Taking part in this gentle cleanse can lead to better digestion and increased regularity, as well as other welcomed symptoms such as more energy and clearer skin.

-However, just as our bowels can struggle to adjust to the festive season, your body might need a moment to adjust to the cleanse, too.
+However, your body might need a moment to adjust to the cleanse, too.
 Jessie adds: “It is normal to experience a shift in stools and digestion when first commencing a cleanse.
 Stinky stools, loose stools and dark-coloured stools are common due to the changes occurring within your digestive system.”

 5 Ways To Get Things Moving Again